thisdot/starter.dev/starters/serverless-apollo-contentful/README.md

 `AWS Simple Queue Service` (SQS) is a fully managed message queue service that makes it easy to decouple and scale microservices, distributed systems, and serverless applications.

-SQS uses docker to process queues locally.
+SQS uses Docker to process queues locally.
 Start up the container with:

 ```shell
    yarn infrastructure:start